idekwid/idkReverb/README.md

 I got inspired by a little train of thought I had to build a little reverb in plugdata

-This does not work yet, and it's nowhere near done, I have some fun things I want to do with it.
+It's a basic patch right now and it reverbs... but I have some fun stuff I wanna try, so bear with me :3